rickstaa/empty-issues-closer-action/README.md

 ![Open a black issue](https://user-images.githubusercontent.com/17570430/194772445-0490b3a9-c431-4b47-93b3-3d1e4fc3b4db.png)

 This option, however, doesn't prevent users from creating empty issues using the `/issues/new` path.
 This GitHub action automatically closes empty issues or issues with an unchanged template.

+### How to prevent empty YAML-based templates from being submitted

+For issue templates that are written in YAML (i.e. GitHub form schema templates), GitHub provides the `validations` property, which can be used to prevent empty templates from being submitted (see [the GitHub documentation](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository#creating-issue-forms) for more information).

 ## Contributing